abakhtin/ABProgressButton/README.md

 # Example

-Here is example of default button state with one custom image.
+Here is example of default button appearance with one custom image.
 Image can be found in the demo project.

 ![alt tag](https://github.com/abakhtin/ABProgressButton/blob/master/ABProgressButtonDemo/GifExamples/example1.gif)

 # Storyboards